-Discussions will be held with Grade B vendors by Purchase Manager on a proactive basis to determine the root cause and initiate corrective action.
-Based on vendor ratings, management may decide to re-allocate business shares to vendor with high performance levels.
+Discussions will be held with Grade B vendors by the Purchase Manager on a proactive basis to determine the root cause and initiate corrective action.
+Based on vendor ratings, management may decide to re-allocate business shares to vendors with high-performance levels.
 No vendor (for an item) will be de-listed without prior intimation to the respective user department Manager/Purchase and vendor itself.
-The vendors de listed will need to follow the vendor registration process for being re-considered as approved vendors, if they so desire.
-Purchase Manager shall forward the rating report to the Project Manager and MD.
+The vendors delisted will need to follow the vendor registration process for being re-considered as approved vendors if they so desire.
+The purchase Manager shall forward the rating report to the Project Manager and MD.

 6.10 Material Bill Passing

-The Purchase/QA engineer will receive the 1st copy of PO from vendor for the material supplied.
+The Purchase/QA engineer will receive the 1st copy of the PO from the vendor for the material supplied.
 He will verify it against the Purchase materials.
-This will be entered in GRIN entry module of the system to work out the bill amount to be paid to vendor.
+This will be entered in the GRIN entry module of the system to work out the bill amount to be paid to the vendor.
 The vendor will send the bill.
 Bill passing department will verify the bill.
 After verification of the bill according to the PO qty & rate, invoice entry will be made in the system.
 Once the bill is passed, it will be forwarded to the accounts department for releasing payment.
-Accounts department will review the invoice and release the payment.
+The accounts department will review the invoice and release the payment.

 7.0 RETAINED DOCUMENTED INFORMATION